Device-independent certification of indefinite causal order in the quantum switch: Results

 \begin{figurecol}

-\scalebox{0.9}{\tikzfig{tikzit/switch-and-bob}} {The quantum switch setup violating Inequality~(\ref{eq:main-ineq}).
-The switch's control system is entangled to a system $B$ held by Bob; the dashed line indicates spacelike separation.
-Alice~1 and~2 perform computational measure-and-prepare instruments on the target system $T$ inside the two slots of the switch (represented by the dotted boxes).
-Meanwhile, Bob and Charlie perform, for each of their settings $y$ and $z$, projective measurements on $B$ and the output control system $C$ in directions in the $XZ$ plane of the Bloch sphere indicated by the green arrows. $\bra{\phi_{b|y}}$ is the effect corresponding to Bob observing outcome $b$ upon setting $y$; similarly for Charlie's effect $\bra{\psi_{c|z}}$.
-The diagram as a whole represents the probability $p(\vec a b c|\vec x y z)$, given in Eq.~(\ref{eq:switch-cors}) in Methods.} \end{figurecol}
+\scalebox{0.9}{ } {\textbf{The quantum switch setup violating Inequality~(\ref{eq:main-ineq}).} The input-output direction in this diagram is from bottom to top.
+The switch's control system $C$ and a system $B$ held by Bob are prepared in the maximally entangled state $\ket{\Phi^+}$.
+The target system $T$ is prepared in state $\ket0$, measured and reprepared in the computational basis by Alice~1 and~2 (in the dotted boxes), and ultimately discarded.
+Finally, Bob and Charlie perform, for each of their settings $y$ and $z$, projective measurements on $B$ and the output control system $C$ in directions in the $XZ$ plane of the Bloch sphere indicated by the green arrows. $\bra{\phi_{b|y}}$ is the effect corresponding to Bob observing outcome $b$ upon setting $y$; similarly for Charlie's effect $\bra{\psi_{c|z}}$.
+The diagram as a whole defines the probability $p(\vec a b c|\vec x y z)$, also given in Equation~(\ref{eq:switch-cors}) in Methods.} \end{figurecol}

-To see how the four parties discussed in the previous section can violate Inequality~\eqref{eq:main-ineq} when they have access to a quantum switch, we prepare the target system in the initial state $\ket0_T$ while entangling the input control qubit $C$ to an additional qubit $B$ in the state $\ket{\Phi^+} \coloneqq (\ket{00}+\ket{11})/\sqrt2$ (see Figure~\ref{fig:switch-and-bob}).
-Alice 1~and Alice~2, placed inside two slots of the switch, use measure-and-prepare instruments: for $i=1,2$, Alice $i$ measures the incoming target system $T$ in the computational basis, and records the outcome in $a_i$; she then prepares $T$ in the computational basis state $\ket{x_i}$, before sending it away.
+To see how the four agents discussed in the previous section can violate Inequality~\eqref{eq:main-ineq} when they have access to a quantum switch, we prepare the target system in the initial state $\ket0_T$ while entangling the input control qubit $C$ to an additional qubit $B$ in the state $\ket{\Phi^+} \coloneqq (\ket{00}+\ket{11})/\sqrt2$ (see Figure~\ref{fig:switch-and-bob}).
+Alice 1~and Alice~2, placed inside the two slots of the switch, use measure-and-prepare instruments: for $i=1,2$, Alice $i$ measures the incoming target system $T$ in the computational basis---independently of her setting $x_i$---and records the outcome in $a_i$.
+She then prepares $T$ in the computational basis state $\ket{x_i}$, before sending it away.
 Bob has access to the spacelike-separated qubit $B$, which he measures in the computational ($Z$) direction if $y=0$, and in the $X$ direction if $y=1$; he records his outcome in $b$.
 Finally, Charlie measures the output control qubit $C$ in the $Z+X$ (for $z=0$) or $Z-X$ (for $z=1$) direction, recording his outcome in $c$.
 The output target system is discarded.